cordell-stocker/CS313.SP20.Student.Resources/hw04-p1-proof.md

         By inspection there are 1 degree-2 nodes and 2 leaf nodes.
 Note there is one less degree-2 node than leaf nodes.

         By the conjecture, given the 2 leaf nodes:
-        2 - 1 = 1 degree-2 nodes, which is truee.
+        2 - 1 = 1 degree-2 nodes, which is true.

         Basis step holds.